tendermint/tendermint/UPGRADING.md

 #### Merkle

 From the merkle package `SimpleHashFromMap()` and `SimpleProofsFromMap()` were removed along with all the prefixes of `Simple`.
 If you are looking for `SimpleProof` it has been renamed to `Proof` within the merkle pkg.
 Previously there were protobuf messages located in the merkle pkg, these have since been moved to the `/proto` directory.
 The protobuf message `Proof` that contained multiple ProofOp's has been renamed to `ProofOps`.
 This change effects the ABCI type `ResponseQuery`, the field that was named Proof is now named `ProofOps`.

+`HashFromByteSlices` and `ProofsFromByteSlices` now return a hash for empty inputs, to conform with RFC-6962.

 ### Libs